Serial Peripheral Interface Bus (SPI)

 SPI 3WireMode s

-In 3-wire serial bus mode, MOSI and MISO lines are combined to a single bidirectional data line (SDAT).
+In 3-wire serial bus mode, MOSI and MISO lines are combined into a single bidirectional data line (SDAT).
 Transactions are half-duplex to allow for bidirectional communication.
-Reducing the number of data lines and operating in half-duplex mode also decreases maximum possible throughput; many 3-wire devices have low-performance requirements and are instead designed with low pin count in mind.
+Reducing the number of data lines and operating in half-duplex mode also decreases the maximum possible throughput; many 3-wire devices have low-performance requirements and are instead designed with low pin count in mind.

 SPI Connections for Multiple Slaves